melodyloveless/creativeCoding_fall2026/week2/assignment.md

     - Add your description within the paragraph tags (```<p></p>```.
 For example: ```<p>Your description here</p>```).
     - For your references: you'll be working with different areas of the link tag (```<a></a>```).
 Add the url to your source within the href attribute (```href="http://example.com"```).
 Add the description of your reference in between the opening and closing tags (```<a>Name of reference here</a>```).
 Add another item in your list using ```<li></li>```(For example: ```<li>item in your list.</li>```)
     - Update the ```<img>``` tag.
 Replace the src(source) with your media.
 (For example: ```<img src="media/yourImage.png"...```)
-    - Review the template for more instructions/hints.
+    - Review the template for more instructions/hints on how to edit your template.
 - How to publish updates online:
     - Open GitHub Desktop.
 Press 'commit' and 'push origin'.

+Review notes from this week and last for more information/instructions.